brch-dot/simply-docker/README.md

 Demonstrate how you configure bidirectional traffic rules between the two most distant hosts in your network using a script with the Floodlight API.

 Demonstrate that your script works by running a ping between the two hosts for which you have created the rules.

+This project is conducted for a course in New Bulgarian Univeristy, signature TCMBO29 Introduction in Networking - part II.\
+Lecturer: Dr. Nikolay Milovanov
+08.06.2024